-Open Road began in the 2000–2001 academic year as a group of college men who came together twice a week to sing.
+Open Road began in the fall of 2000 as a student-directed group of men who came united by singing.

-Since that time, the group has established an active concert schedule that serves both Bethel College and the surrounding community.
+Since that time, the group has established a concert schedule that serves both Bethel College and the surrounding community.
 All members of Open Road are active singers in the Bethel College Concert Choir and their music is often featured during the annual Concert Choir tour.

-Open Road is appreciative of their supportive audiences and they strive for excellence through their dedication to singing the best in men’s chorus literature and through their commitment to each other.
-Through these goals, they hope to keep alive their love of music that is found in male a cappella singing.
+Open Road appreciates their audiences as they strive for excellence through their disciplined singing and their dedicated commitment to each other.
+Their music celebrates their love of male a cappella singing.

 Open Road history